-The PCRS Patient Reference Group is an advisory group responsible for providing independent advice and feedback to executive and trustees on how well the Society is performing in relation to the following objectives:
+The PCRS Patient Reference Group is an advisory group responsible for providing independent advice and feedback to the executive committee and trustees on how well the Society is performing in relation to the following objectives:

 - Embed a patient-centred approach within corporate consciousness of PCRS and all its activities